awesomeWM/awesome/docs/16-using-cairo.md

 ### Cairo in Awesome

-All of Awesome's `wibox`es, `awful.wibar`s, `gears.wallpaper`s and
+The `wibox`es, `awful.wibar`s, `gears.wallpaper`s and
-`awful.titlebar`s contain Cairo surfaces, which can be accessed through the `drawin` API.
+`awful.titlebar`s in Awesome contain Cairo surfaces, which can be accessed through the `drawin` API.
 This allows widgets to use the Cairo context directly.
 See the
 [declarative layout system](../documentation/03-declarative-layout.md.html)
 and [new widgets](../documentation/04-new-widgets.md.html) articles for more